top of page

 Evren is represented by Ben Izzo at Michael Moore Agency.

-Recent directing credits include Macbeth and Mona Mansour’s unseen (Oregon Shakespeare Festival), christopher oscar peña's Our Orange Sky (Profile Theatre), Harvey Fierstein's Torch Song (Marin Theatre), Sylvia Khoury’s Selling Kabul (Northern Stage), the world premiere of Amir Nizar Zuabi’s This is Who I Am (Woolly Mammoth, PlayCo, A.R.T., Guthrie, and OSF), and a workshop production of Adam Ashraf Elsayigh's ALAA: A Family Trilogy at Golden Thread.
+and Mona Mansour’s unseen (Oregon Shakespeare Festival), christopher oscar peña's Our Orange Sky (Profile Theatre), Harvey Fierstein's Torch Song (Marin Theatre), Sylvia Khoury’s Selling Kabul (Northern Stage), the world premiere of Amir Nizar Zuabi’s This is Who I Am (Woolly Mammoth, PlayCo, A.R.T., Guthrie, and OSF), and a workshop production of Adam Ashraf Elsayigh's ALAA: A Family Trilogy at Golden Thread.
 Previously, he has helmed productions and workshops at New York Theatre Workshop, Geva Theatre Center, Berkeley Rep, South Coast Rep, the Lark, Kennedy Center, The Civilians, InterAct (Philadelphia), Cleveland Public Theatre, TheatreSquared, Magic Theatre, Crowded Fire, TheatreFirst, and Playwrights Foundation with such writers as Melis Aker, Kevin Artigue, Guillermo Calderón, Christopher Chen, Jeesun Choi, Frances Ya-Chu Cowhig, Gabriel Jason Dean, Yussef El Guindi, Lauren Gunderson, Prince Gomolvilas, Denmo Ibrahim, David Jacobi, MJ Kaufman, Hannah Khalil, Jonas Hassen Khemiri, Mona Mansour, Novid Parsi, Baruch Porras Hernandez, Nia Akilah Robinson, Betty Shamieh, Caridad Svich, and Lauren Yee, amongst many others.
-His productions have been Barrymore and Theatre Bay Area Awards recommended and nominated; appeared on "Best of the Year" lists in San Francisco Chronicle, WBUR, KQED, Bay Area Reporter, and SF Bay Times; and were named as a Critic's Pick for Los Angeles Times, Philadelphia Inquirer, and San Francisco Chronicle
+His productions have been Barrymore and Theatre Bay Area Awards recommended and nominated; appeared on "Best of the Year" lists in San Francisco Chronicle, WBUR, KQED, Bay Area Reporter, and SF Bay Times; and were named as a Critic's Pick for New York TimesLos Angeles Times, Philadelphia Inquirer, and San Francisco Chronicle

 In 2023, Evren served as the Interim Artistic Director at Oregon Shakespeare Festival where he had been the Associate Artistic Director and Director of Artistic Programming since 2019.
-At OSF, he programmed the 2024 Season, secured funding to "save" the 2023 Season, and helped guide the organization through the COVID-19 pandemic and the aftermath of the devastating Almeda Fire.
+At OSF, he led the programming of the 2024 Season, secured funding to "save" the 2023 Season, and helped guide the organization through the COVID-19 pandemic and the aftermath of the devastating Almeda Fire.
 He oversaw the producing of five repertory seasons -- the 32 productions he's shepherded at OSF include the world premiere of the company's first holiday show, It's Christmas, Carol!; world and West Coast premieres of new works by Kirsten Childs, Mona Mansour, Dominique Morisseau, Qui Nguyen, Karen Zacarias, Amir Nizar Zuabi, and reimagined classics by directors such as Shariffa Ali, Lili-Anne Brown, Shana Cooper, Nataki Garrett, Kent Gash, Henry Godinez, Tiffany Nichole Greene, Rosa Joshi, and Dawn Monique Williams, amongst many others.
 He annually led an artistic core of more than 100 artists, and 10 full-time staff members.
 He is known for creating the first Resident Intimacy Director position in the American theatre in 2020, and his artist- and human-first approach has resulted in a revamped producing model that is less harmful and more sustainable; new work development and commissioning programs that expand beyond playwright-focused initiatives; and a reimagined negotiation and contracting process with more clarity, efficiency, and radical artist support.

 Evren has long been a leader in advocacy and organizing for Middle Eastern, North African, and Muslim creatives and stories: Since 2008, he has been an affiliated artist with Golden Thread Productions, the first American theatre company devoted to the Middle East, where he served as the Director of New Plays from 2015-2018.
 He co-founded Maia Directors, a consulting group for artists and organizations engaging with Middle Eastern stories and beyond, and is a founding board member of Middle Eastern North African Theater Makers Alliance.

-On the administrative side, he currently serves as the Treasurer of the Playwrights Foundation Board of Directors.
+On the administrative side, he currently serves as the President of the Playwrights Foundation Board of Directors.
 He was the communications consultant for KQED’s $135 million Campaign 21, and has held high-level marketing and communications positions at American Conservatory Theater and Magic Theatre.

 (Photo by Angel Gardner, Princeton Arts)